An Incorrect Command Entered By Employee Triggered Disruptions To S3 Storage Service, Knocking Down Dozens of Websites, Amazon Says

 why i like the almost dumb proof GUI where you can double and triple check visually before you do something that can take a dozen applications offline

 This is not some mundane detail, Michael!
-(Score:1)
+(Score:2)

 why remove in the middle of the day?
 (Score:2)